KommuPavan99/Multi-Client-UDP-Chatroom-Application-with-Web-Based-User-Interface-using-Python/README.md

 ## 📄 License

-This project is developed for **academic and educational purposes**.
+This project was developed for **academic and educational purposes**.